MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-multi-site-organizations.md

 description: Business Central provides capabilities that support a hub-and-spoke business model.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: 'hub-and-spoke, multi-site, headquarter, sites' ms.date: 10/01/2020
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---

-# <a name="business-central-for-multi-site-and-international-organizations"></a>Business Central for Multi-Site and International Organisations
+# Business Central for Multi-Site and International Organisations
 Organisations that have multiple sites often use a hub-and-spoke business model where a parent company, or headquarters, manages the overall operations of the business while each site functions as a single, standalone entity.
 Sites are often geographically distributed and have different needs for sharing information with the headquarter company.
 Additionally, sites typically don't need the same level of complexity, and often lack the resources to maintain a large system.

 [!INCLUDE[prod_short](includes/prod_short.md)] gives small and mid-sized businesses a business management solution that's easy-to-use and maintain at a low cost of ownership.

 This article introduces some of the ways in which [!INCLUDE[prod_short](includes/prod_short.md)] supports a hub-and-spoke business model.

-## <a name="integrating-the-headquarter-company-and-the-sites"></a>Integrating the Headquarter Company and the Sites
+## Integrating the Headquarter Company and the Sites

 [!INCLUDE[prod_short](includes/prod_short.md)] can integrate with the headquarter company's accounting system while meeting the varying needs of different sites, regardless of size, location, or type of business.